Anxiety Treatment Restores Girl’s Life Aspiration

 She first attended twice-a-week visits at Bradley’s Crisis Clinic and then transitioned to its Adolescent Partial Hospital Program, which offers almost daily therapy on an outpatient basis.
 Later, she was treated as an inpatient for more intensive services before moving onto the outpatient Intensive Program for Obsessive-Compulsive Disorder (OCD).

-For adolescents, “Cutting is something they have easy access to and control over that they feel provides some sense of relief," Dr. Case explains.
+According to experts, cutting is something adolescents have easy access to and control over that they feel provides some sense of relief.
 Treatment typically involves addressing the underlying mental health problems.

 Reclaiming Her Dream